- May 5, 2023

 3. Encourage initiative

-Promoting idea-sharing and initiative is vital for remote work employee engagement and productivity.
-First, this will make employees feel heard and valued.
-Second, employee suggestions will accelerate business growth.
+Idea-sharing is vital for remote work employee engagement.
+First, this will make staff feel heard and valued.
+Second, employee suggestions will fuel business growth.

 4. Support wellness

-The ultimate goal of inclusivity is to create equal workplace opportunities by eliminating systemic injustices, exclusivity culture and personal bias.
+The goal of inclusivity in the workplace is to create equal opportunities.
+It helps to get rid of systemic injustices, exclusivity culture and personal bias.

-While discriminatory hiring practices are illegal in most parts of the world, legislators struggle to keep up with regulating new tech, affecting recruiting processes.
-Various countries, states and organizations are working on legislation to ensure AI compliance and transparency.
-Thus, the EU plans to introduce its Artificial intelligence Act this year (in 2023).
+Discrimination in hiring is illegal in most parts of the world.
+But, it is difficult for legislators to keep up with the new tech.
+Various countries and organizations are working on new laws in the field.
+The EU plans to introduce the AI Act this year (in 2023).

 The role of cultural fit in hiring for a diverse and inclusive workplace

-Inclusivity means selecting the best candidates from the broadest talent pool possible, meaning you can choose the best and the brightest without letting biases hold you back.
+Inclusivity means selecting the best candidates from the broadest talent pool possible.
+You can choose the best and the brightest without letting misconceptions hold you back.

 Having a diverse workplace helps companies prevent such issues from happening.

-– Higher offline and remote work employee satisfaction and retention
+3. Higher remote work employee satisfaction and retention

-Employee satisfaction tends to be higher in diverse workplaces.
-Moreover, when people feel they belong, they will likely stay with the company longer.
-Hence, the impact of cultural fit on employee satisfaction is difficult to overestimate.
+Employee satisfaction is higher in diverse workplaces.
+And, if people feel they belong, they stay with the company longer.
+The role of cultural fit in employee retention is huge.

 – On a scale of 1 to 5, how comfortable do you feel expressing your opinion?

-– Have you experienced or witnessed instances of workplace bullying or harassment?
+– Have you experienced or seen bullying or harassment at work?

 – Do you feel respected by your management and colleagues?

-– Do you understand how your work contributes towards the company’s business goals?
+– Do you understand how your work helps our company achieve its business goals?

 Cultural Fit in the Hiring Process